Maria Coppinger, RMC, CMR

 Master Plan ($25.00)

 Alcohol Beverage License: The sale and transportation of alcoholic beverages in the Township is regulated in accordance with the rules and regulations of the State Division of Alcoholic Beverage Control.
-No person shall or sell or distribute alcoholic beverages within the Township without obtaining a license from the Township.
-Licenses may be applied for through the Township Clerk's Office, and are approved by the Township Committee, for issuance by the state.
+No person shall or sell or distribute alcoholic beverages within the Township without obtaining a permit.
+You may now apply for certain permits online through the Division of Alcoholic Beverage Control’s online licensing system.

 Bingo and Raffle Licenses: Any organization desiring to apply for a license to conduct bingo or raffles must first register with the Legalized Games of Chance Control Commission.
 An identification number will be issued by the Control Commission which is valid for a period of 2 years to remain current.
 An organization must apply for the bingo or raffle license with the municipality in which the games are to take place.
 Any application must first be approved by the Township Committee before forwarding to the Control Commission, therefore it is important that adequate time is allowed - an application must be received by the municipality at least 7 days prior to the Township Committee meeting when the governing body approves the application before it goes to the Control Commission.
-It is advisable to submit an application at least 30 days prior to the event.
+It is advisable to submit an application at least 45 days prior to the event.
+Applications for a Bingo and/or Raffle License can be found here

 For more information on Birth Certificates, Marriage and Civil Unions Licenses, click here